-Computing lessons are delivered as part of the curriculum offer through the purple mash computing scheme of work.
+Computing lessons are delivered as part of the curriculum offer, through the "Teach Computing" scheme of work.
 Objectives for lessons are underpinned by the National Curriculum.
 The lessons are well planned and structured to ensure that new skills are learnt and imparted through effectively teaching a sequence of lessons.
 These provide children at Thomas Bullock with essential knowledge and skills that will enable them to participate effectively in the digital world through teaching computational thinking, as well as developing pupils' ability to use technology to find, explore, analyse, exchange and present information.